-Just as Guanaja is one of the best kept diving secrets in the Caribbean, the same can be said for its fly-fishing.
-Though it offers some of most pristine and untouched permit and bonefish flats in the Caribbean, you’re not likely to be sharing the flats with any other anglers other than those fishing with experts from Fly Fish Guanaja.
+Just as Guanaja is one of the best-kept diving secrets in the Caribbean, the same can be said for its fly-fishing.
+Though it offers some of the most pristine and untouched permit and bonefish flats in the Caribbean, you’re not likely to be sharing the flats with any other anglers other than those fishing with experts from Fly Fish Guanaja.
 Fly Fish Guanaja is a catch and release operation that takes nothing from the resource.

 Bonefish: The bone-fishing in Guanaja is phenomenal.
 We hunt big singles reaching 10 pounds right in front of the lodge.
 Guanaja has several flats surrounding the island and we see schools of 10-200 fish all day long.
 In general, the bonefish in Guanaja are bigger than most in Belize and Mexico.
 We regularly land 5-8 pound bonefish.